glennsarti/bolt_ad_inventory/README.md

         password: 'Password1'
 ```

-### Example: Filter out computers older than given number of days
+### Example: Ignore computers older than given number of days

-Sometimes in Active Directory land, computer objects are not removed.
-This plugin
+Sometimes computers are rebuilt, but not deleted from Active Directory.
+This can cause stale objects within AD.
-allows you to filter out objects older than a given number of days.
+This bolt plugin can ignore objects older than a given number of days.

 To do this there are two options available on the plugin:

-  * `filter_older_attribute` : This is the name of the LDAP attribute that contains a LDAP timestamp value that we'll use for filtering.
-Some good options here are `'pwdLastSet'` and `'lastLogonTimestamp'`.
+* `ignore_older_than_attribute` : This is the name of the LDAP attribute that contains a LDAP timestamp value that we'll use for ignoring.
+Common attributes used are `pwdLastSet` or `lastLogonTimestamp`.

-  * `filter_older_than_days` : Number of days (integer) that will be used as the cut-off point.
-If an object is older than this many days it will be filtered out of the results.
+* `ignore_older_than_days` : Number of days (integer) that will be used as the cut-off point.
+If an object is older than this many days it will not be part of the inventory.

 ``` yaml
 # inventory.yaml